 Pituitary Tumor surgery is used to revive the normal functioning of the brain, by the removal of tumour that might be compressing the nerves of the pituitary gland.

 Pituitary Tumor Surgery Success Rate

-It is a very complicated surgery, in which slight mistake can damage the nervous system of the patient.
+It is a very complicated surgery, in which a slight mistake can damage the nervous system of the patient.
 Brain surgeries need to be executed by an experienced neurosurgeon, as they can result in life-threatening circumstances.
-Most patients who had undergone pituitary tumor surgery were able to improve their health significantly and were able to survive longer than they would have without the surgery.
+Most patients who had undergone pituitary tumour surgery were able to improve their health significantly and were able to survive longer than they would have without the surgery.

 CSF Rhinorrhea – or cerebrospinal fluid surrounds the brain, which might start leaking from the nose after the surgery, which might require another operation to be repaired.

 Meningitis – an infection that affects the lining of the spinal cord and the brain which usually develops after this surgery.

 Damage on Pituitary Gland – The patient, might require a hormone replacement surgery if his/her hormone secreting area of the pituitary gland is damaged because of the surgery.